qthequartermasterman/fallout-houston-campaign/docs/Background/geography/vaults.md

   adapt to perpetual darkness.
 They may uncover secrets hidden in the shadows or assist the vault's stealthy inhabitants in shadowy quests.
 The vault could be a refuge for characters with nocturnal abilities.
 - Location: Situated beneath the Woodlands area, northeast of the Mall
+- Gardening: Crops are grown using UV grow lights, but the lights are turned off before the gardeners enter the room, to avoid the light hurting their eyes.

+### Residents

+- Overseer Vladimir Darkwood
+- Doctor Leonard Darkwood, Vault mortician
+- Waitress Lyra Darkwood
+- Gardener Raven Darkwood

+### Side Quest: Bloodstained Shadows

+Quest is given by Vladimir Darkwood, the Overseer of Vault 61.
+He asks the player to investigate a series of mysterious deaths that have occurred within the vault.
+The victims have been found with strange bite marks on their necks, and shortly after arriving in the Vault morgue, their blood has been drained.

+- Vladimir Darkwood is the vampire that kills the residents.
+He was turned into a vampire during his time at Vault-Tec University, where he was studying the effects of small dosages of radioactive substances injecting into human blood.
+Vault-Tec officials, seemingly finding his vampiric experiments fitting, assigned him as the Overseer of Vault 61, which studied the effects of Eternal Darkness.
+- Vladimir Darkwood has actually been the overseer since the Great War.
+- Vladimir kills his victims by sneakingly biting them in the neck, but he does not drain the blood then.
+He waits until the victim is in the morgue, where he will drain the blood with his fangs and drink it.
+- Recently, in the past year or so, Vladimir's victims have often had their blood drained shortly after arriving in the morgue, but before he can return to drink it.
+This has caused him to become more desperate and more careless in his killings.
+Additionally, he wants to know if there is a competing vampire.
+- Doctor Leonard Darkwood, the Vault Mortician, and son of Vladimir, has recently grown into his own vampirism, but knows nothing about his Father's condition, and thus hides it from everyone.
+He has been attracted to mortuary work since he was a child, and had a biting problem into his late childhood, but he never felt the need to drink blood until about two years previously.
+- Lyra Darkwood, the waitress, is the daughter of Vladimir and the sister of Leonard.
+She is about a year younger than Leonard.
+She has just recently developed cravings for blood, but has not yet acted on them.
+- Raven Darkwood, the gardener, is the youngest of the Darkwood family, about two years younger than Lyra.
+He has not yet developed any vampire symptoms, and in fact faints at the sight of blood.
+- All four have a garlic allergy, completely unrelated to their vampirism; it's just a family allergy that goes back generations.
+- None of the family members know about Leonard or Vladimir's vampirism.
+- Players must unravel the mystery of the blood-drained bodies and confront the family.
+Their investigation should probably start with a list of the vault gardeners.
+Raven is the only one who never works on the garlic crop, due to his allergy.

 ## Vault 84 - Sleep Deprivation Experiment